B.19 Disciplinary Actions

 A written warning is issued to an employee to document that the employee has been officially advised of the precise nature of his misconduct or substandard performance.
 The written warning must contain a corrective action plan and timetable for action, giving the employee an opportunity to improve performance.
 Additionally, the written warning must notify the employee of the consequences if adequate corrective action is not realized.
 A written warning may be used without the verbal notification, if warranted by the severity of the infraction.

 The employee should sign the warning, acknowledging its existence and the identified corrective action.
 The employee also has the opportunity to make a written statement regarding the warning.
-The supervisor must contact the director of Human Resources prior to issuing a written warning.
+The supervisor must contact the executive director or assistant director of Human Resources prior to issuing a written warning.

-The director of Human Resources and the appropriate vice president must approve all suspensions.
+The executive director of Human Resources and the appropriate vice president must approve all suspensions, demotions, and/or salary reductions.

 If corrective action has not resolved substandard performance issues or continued rule infractions, termination of employment may be necessary upon the recommendation of the supervisor and department head.
-Prior to termination, the Human Resources Department must review all termination documentation to ensure that termination is warranted.
+The Executive Director of Human Resources Department must review all termination documentation to ensure that termination is warranted.
+Appropriate vice president approval is required for all terminations of employment.